LibrariesHacked/data-treaders/background.md

 #### What else would you like to cover?

-Being an unconference (with structured workshops as well), we were interested in what people would want to talk about.
+Being an unconference (with some structured workshops as well), we were interested in what people would want to talk about.
 Everyone will be free to pitch on the day, but these are a selection of suggestions we've already received.

 | Answers |
 | ------- |